How to Clean Up WordPress Media Library

 Before You Start: Back Up Your Site

 Deleting media files is permanent.
-Before cleaning up, create a full backup of your WordPress site, including the wp-content/uploads folder.
+Before you remove anything, create a full backup of your WordPress site, including the wp-content/uploads folder.

 Method 1: Manual Cleanup via WordPress Dashboard